tytydraco/yessleep/out/I_was_part_of_a_search_and_rescue_team_that_found_a_missing_hiker_I_wish_we_hadnt.md

 “Let’s look for another hour or so, then head back,” I told him.
 “Maybe we’ll get lucky.”

 I liked Charles—don’t get me wrong—but his constant complaining was starting to grate on me.
 He was a big guy, about six-foot-three, broad shoulders and thick arms.
 Definitely handy if we ran into a bear.
-Still, even though I’d been doing search and rescue for three years longer than him, somehow *he* was the one who was assigned the satellite phone.
+Him and I had gone out in search and rescue missions before, he was a good guy.
+Still, even though I’d been doing this for three years longer than him, somehow *he* was the one who was assigned the satellite phone.

 The next hour passed in tense silence, the only sound was soft birdsong drifting down from above, the crunch of boots on dead leaves and the occasional hiss of wind through the woods.
-Every so often, Charles would check his compass or glance at the GPS, but the signal kept flickering out.
+Every so often, Charles would check his compass or glance at the GPS.

 “Let’s stop for a bit,” he finally said, lowering his pack onto a fallen log.
 “My legs are about to give out.”